 A capacity zone is a geographic subregion of the New England Balancing Authority Area that may represent load zones that are export constrained, import constrained, or contiguous—neither export nor import constrained.
 The Forward Capacity Auctions (FCAs) use capacity zones, which are subject to annual review.
 FCA #9 capacity zones were Connecticut, NEMA/Boston, and SEMA/RI as import-constrained zones, and a “Rest-of-Pool” zone (i.e., the area excluding the other zones) (see Sections 4.1.2 and 4.1.3).
 For FCA #10, Southeast New England was identified as an import-constrained capacity zone, while the Northern New England capacity zone was evaluated but not identified as an export-constrained capacity zone.
 The West/Central Massachusetts load zone continues to form the basis for the Rest-of-Pool zone for FCA #10.
 Finally, the existing Connecticut capacity zone was evaluated but not modeled as an import-constrained capacity zone.
 The region also currently has four reserve zones—Greater Connecticut; Greater Southwest Connecticut (SWCT); NEMA/Boston; and the rest of the system (Rest-of-System, ROS), which excludes the other, local reserve zones.

 Additionally, the region is divided into 19 demand-resource dispatch zones, which are groups of nodes used to dispatch real-time demand-response (RTDR) resources or real-time emergency generation (RTEG) resources.
-These allow for a more granular dispatch of active demand resources at times, locations, and quantities needed to address potential system problems without unnecessarily calling on other active demand resources. shows the dispatch zones the ISO uses to dispatch FCM active demand resources.
+These allow for a more granular dispatch of active demand resources at times, locations, and quantities needed to address potential system problems without unnecessarily calling on other active demand resources.
+Figure 2-2 shows the dispatch zones the ISO uses to dispatch FCM active demand resources.